Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 * By default, the kernel forcibly enables GSO (Generic Segmentation Offload) even when explicity disabled.
 This would not let us compare the performance of TSO to the baseline, so we patch the kernel to allow us to truly disable GSO.
 * Since we want to test the performace of the TCP stack in presence of packet loss, we introduce a `sysctl` parameter `net.core.packet_loss_gen` which, when enabled, drops packets in the lower layers of packet processing.
-* We introduce a patch to measure scheduling latency, by timestamping of each `skb` shortly after it's created and logging the delta between then and right before data copy is performed.
+* We introduce a patch to measure scheduling/data copy latency, by timestamping of each `skb` shortly after it's created and logging the delta between it and right before data copy is performed.
-* We also patch the kernel to capture a histogram of `skb` size after GRO (Generic Segmentation Offload) and log them.
+* We also patch the kernel to capture a histogram of `skb` sizes after GRO (Generic Segmentation Offload) and log them.

-We have tested our setup on Ubuntu 16.04 LTS with kernel 5.4.43.
-Building the kernel and installing the tools should be done on both servers.
+Our patch is based on Linux 5.4.43.

 1. Download Linux kernel source tree.